janishahn/pdf-extraction/docs/README.md

 Each PDF gets a companion `.json` file that stores:
 - Page count and navigation state
-- Mask definitions with coordinates
+- Mask definitions with coordinates and types
 - Approval status for each page
+- PDF metadata (year, grade group)
-- Metadata and timestamps
+- Option labels and processing status

 **Example**: `document.pdf` → `document.pdf.json`